fatcatdog/springBlog/README.md

 -Online Deployment

+-Improving this readme to better help people looking to copy project

-## Here are a few of my initial user stories that I used when planning the project:
+# Here are a few of my initial user stories that I used when planning the project:

 ### General User Stories